 Money & Resources: The addict in question must develop a relationship with an individual who can provide them with their drug of choice as well as a source of income to finance their habit.
 Since the socioeconomic demographic of addicts spans the spectrum, this source of income may be a well-paying job, criminal activity, or even pawning items for cash.

 Relationships: Normally, the next level would be building healthy friendships and relationships to help a person mature and flourish in life.
 However, those in active addiction may avoid loved ones and family, especially if the addict perceives such people to be a threat to their continued drug use.
 This is indeed one of many facts that makes addiction so challenging for the families and loved ones of addicts.

 The Lack of “Self-Actualization” & The Constant Need for More: For the addict, there exists no desire for “self-actualization” and self-discovery.
 The need is solely to propagate and continue their drug use, undeterred and undisturbed.
 Consequences continue to pile up, but by this point, their sole focus exists solely to continue drug use until a drastic change takes place.
 Unfortunately, for many, all roads in addiction lead to the same three destinations: jails, institutions, and death.

-If you or a loved on suffers from substance abuse, please reach out to our clinical team to setup a free consultation today at EvolveIndy.com
+If you, or a loved one, suffers from substance abuse, please reach out to our clinical team to set up a free consultation today at EvolveIndy.com